CSR annual report Hoogesteger 2019

 Of all the water we use during the production process, 80% ends up as waste water.
 The first purification step takes place in our factory.
 The sludge released during this process is collected and converted into gas (1,600 tonnes per year) via fermentation.
 The purified waste water undergoes a second round of purification at the installations of the Dutch Water Board.
 This water is nutritious, as it contains sugar.
 The bacteria found in water that contains sugar are characterised by their ability to convert contaminated water into harmless substances.
 The waste water produced in our production process therefore helps the Water Board’s treatment plant to clean water.

-90% of our suppliers have been audited according to the code of the BSCI or similar
+99% of our suppliers have been audited according to the code of the BSCI or similar (relative to 90% last year)

 Raw materials are